ibm-cloud-docs/power-iaas/deploying-SAP-custom-image.md

 {{site.data.keyword.attribute-definition-list}}

-# Deploying an Linux for SAP (HANA or NetWeaver) custom image
+# Deploying a Linux for SAP (HANA or NetWeaver) custom image
 {: #deploying-SAP-image}

 [On Cloud]{: tag-blue}